googlegenomics/readthedocs/docs/source/use_cases/load_data/load_variants.rst

 Export variants to BigQuery.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* THE_NEW_DATASET_ID This was returned in the output of the createdataset command.
+* THE_NEW_DATASET_ID: This was returned in the output of the createdataset command.

-* YOUR_BIGQUERY_DATASET This is the dataset ID you created in the prior step.
+* YOUR_BIGQUERY_DATASET: This is the dataset ID you created in the prior step.

-* YOUR_BIGQUERY_TABLE ID This can be any ID you like such as "platinum_genomes_variants".
+* YOUR_BIGQUERY_TABLE: This can be any ID you like such as "platinum_genomes_variants".

 ::